Origin | Inner lip of iliac crest Iliolumbar ligament |

 Actions

-When both sides of the quadratus lumborum contract (bilateral contraction), this assists in extension of the trunk.
-When just one side contracts (unilateral contraction) this assists in lateral flexion of the trunk [4].
+The contraction of both sides of the quadratus lumborum muscle (bilateral contraction) assists in extending the trunk.
+On the other hand, the contraction of just one side of the muscle (unilateral contraction) helps in lateral flexion of the trunk [6].
 The quadratus lumborum can also assist with inspiration (breathing in).
-It is thought the quadratus lumborum is primarily designed as a respiratory muscle by bracing or anchoring the 12th rib allowing for a stable base for the diaphragm [5].
+It is thought the quadratus lumborum is primarily designed as a respiratory muscle by bracing or anchoring the 12th rib allowing for a stable base for the diaphragm [7].

-In terms of the quadratus lumborum’s ability to extend and laterally flex the trunk, the forces it produces are comparatively weak compared to other muscles, such as the erector spinae.
-For example, the quadrates lumborum is only able to exert at best 10% of the force the erector spinae produces during these movements [6] [7].
+Compared to other muscles, such as the erector spinae, the quadratus lumborum produces comparatively weaker forces when it comes to extending and laterally flexing the trunk.
+For instance, the quadratus lumborum can generate only up to 10% of the force that the erector spinae produces during these movements [8] [9].
 Even the compression forces produced by the quadratus lumborum are comparatively weak compared to the erector spinae and multifidus muscles.
 Therefore, it does not play a significant role in stabilization of the lumbar spine either, though it can contribute somewhat.
-This is thought to be because of the comparatively small size and limited number of muscle fascicles compared to the erector spinae and multifidus [8].
+This is thought to be because of the comparatively small size and limited number of muscle fascicles compared to the erector spinae and multifidus [10].

 Innervation